 How is Ethical Humanism religious?

 Ethical Societies serve as religious congregations in which members can build a community of friends, find inspiration and purpose, provide moral education for their children, celebrate seasons and life events, and clarify their world views.
 Professional Ethical Culture Leaders fill the roles of religious clergy, including meeting the pastoral needs of members, performing ceremonies, and serving as spokespeople for the congregation.
-The AEU Leadership Committee oversees the training of professional Leaders as well as Ethical Culture/Ethical Humanist Officiants.

 Does Ethical Humanism have a creed?